shrine-maiden-heavy-industries/torii-usb/docs/features.rst

 "Reference" Boards
 ------------------

-The LUNA library is intended to work on any FPGA with sufficient fabric performance and resources; but testing is only performed on a collection of reference boards.
+The SOL library is intended to work on any FPGA with sufficient fabric performance and resources; but testing is only performed on a collection of reference boards.

 .. list-table::